 Discuss payment with the director in advance.
 This can be done in a number of ways, depending on your school or school district.
 Here’s how I do it at our high school.
 I have a minimum amount that I charge for the rehearsals and concert(s).
 The more rehearsals he asks me to attend, the more the amount increases throughout the concert season.
 I keep track of exactly how many rehearsals I attend for each choir (middle school, high school, honors, etc.), and the day of the final concert I submit a separate invoice for each choir that includes my minimum amount that we talked about in advance, which covered a set amount of rehearsals, plus an additional pre-determined charge for each additional rehearsal and concert.
 The next day, he submits my invoices to the middle school and the high school, and they send the checks in the mail.
 As an aside,when we got a new director, he liked to keep the rehearsals that I attended to a BARE MINIMUM, so I charged a premium for that!
 Just something to think about when considering how your charges and payments will be structured.

-These simple tips can make a first-time accompanist’s rehearsals and performances run more smoothly, and they can greatly increase the likelihood that the accompanist will feel confident and have a positive experience.
+These simple tips can make a first-time or fairly new accompanist’s rehearsals and performances run more smoothly, and they can greatly increase the likelihood that the accompanist will feel confident and have a positive experience.
 As piano teachers, our job is to teach so much more than repertoire.
 Teaching students lifetime skills that can serve them in a variety of situations is what I strive to do daily.
 This ensures that my students will eventually be able to do this on their own, which is my ultimate goal for them.

 “My goal is to create a climate in which my students experience continual musical, intellectual, and personal growth and to become increasingly dispensable to them in the process.”
 (Frances Clark, distinguished piano pedagogue and pioneer in the field of piano teacher training)